-On 12 August 2022, Energy Ministers agreed to take a range of actions to support a more secure, resilient and flexible east coast gas market, including introducing a fit for purpose Reliability and Supply Adequacy framework.
+On 12 August 2022, Energy Ministers directed Officials to progress a package of reforms to support a more secure, resilient and flexible east coast gas market.
+This included introducing a fit‑for‑purpose Reliability and Supply Adequacy Framework.

-Stage 1 of the framework, which came into effect earlier this year, expanded the Australian Energy Market Operator’s (AEMO) powers under the National Gas Law to better manage gas supply adequacy and reliability risks ahead of winter 2023 and beyond.
+Stage 1 of the framework, which came into effect on 4 May 2023, expanded the Australian Energy Market Operator’s (AEMO) powers under the National Gas Law to better manage gas supply adequacy and reliability risks ahead of winter 2023 and beyond.

-Stage 2 of the reforms builds on stage 1 by focusing on those elements of the framework which will help guide how AEMO uses its new powers and facilitate timely market-led responses to future threats by providing market participants with greater predictability and transparency.
+Stage 2 of the reforms builds on Stage 1.
+It does so by focusing on those elements of the framework which will help guide how AEMO uses its new powers.
+It will also facilitate timely market-led responses to future threats by providing market participants with greater predictability and transparency.

-Energy Senior Officials recently undertook consultations with the public release of a consultation paper to seek stakeholder feedback on the need for, and high-level design options on, potential measures for inclusion as part of stage 2 of the framework.
-The reforms proposals canvassed included:
+Officials undertook six weeks of public consultation (ending 13 July 2023).
+This included publicly releasing a consultation paper to seek stakeholder feedback on the need for, and high-level design options on, potential measures for inclusion as part of Stage 2 of the framework.

 - a reliability standard